Education guide - Diagnostic audiology items

 If required, an additional request must be issued.

 A request may be for more than 1 diagnostic audiology service as part of a single audiological assessment.
 A new request is required for each new audiological assessment and should be made at the discretion of the ENT specialist or neurologist.

-It's recommended that audiologists keep the written request for 24 months from the date the service was performed for our auditing purposes.
+It's recommended that audiologists keep the written request for 24 months from the date the service was performed.

 Reporting diagnostic audiology service results